Black Winter Day

-Black Winter Day is an EP / single / split album by Finnish metal band Amorphis with Dutch metal band Gorefest, released in 1995.
+Black Winter Day is a split EP by Finnish progressive metal band Amorphis with Dutch death metal band Gorefest, released in 1995.
 The track "Black Winter Day" is one of the band's best-known songs and continues to be a crowd favourite in live performances to this very day.

 The song is covered by Children of Bodom on their album I Worship Chaos.

 The song is also covered by Dol Ammad and the track appears on their album Winds of the Sun.

 This is the last Amorphis release with Kasper Mårtenson and to have the band's original logo.